Promoting Compliance in the European Union Environmental Sector

 Dr Kovarzina defended “Non-state Actors and Compliance with EU Law: The Case of the EIA Directive”, her PhD thesis in International Relations/Political Science, on 22 September 2017.
 The jury was composed of Professor Thomas Biersteker, president and internal reader, Professor Liliana Andonova, thesis director, and Professor Stacy VanDeveer, external reader from the University of Massachusetts, Boston, USA.

 Abstract: In the European Union (EU), environmental regulations suffer from the higher rate of non-compliance than any other sector.
 And yet, the understanding of what factors and conditions facilitate or impede compliance and how these factors shape variation in compliance across regulations and issue areas is still not quite sufficient.
 Another feature of environmental governance concerns the growing importance of the role of informal/non-state actors, such as non-governmental organisations (NGOs), industry actors, and the public.
 This research sets out to uncover how environmental NGOs, as well as industry and business actors, interact with EU institutions and domestic institutions, administration and legislature to affect domestic environmental compliance with EU directives.
 The role of public participation is also explored.
 Using the case of the Environmental Impact Assessment (EIA) directive in Latvia and Belgium, this research investigates the effects of these actors upon the environmental compliance in the EU; how these effects vary across compliance stages; and what domestic member-state factors account for these effects.

 Full citation: Kovarzina, Olga.
 “Non-state Actors and Compliance with EU Law: The Case of the EIA Directive.”
 PhD thesis, Graduate Institute of International and Development Studies, 2018.

-Illustration: via Good Free Photos.
+Front picture: via Good Free Photos.